gmontana/DecodingViewerEmotions/README.md

 ### Dataset Access Disclaimer

 The dataset leverages System1's proprietary "Test Your Ad®" tool for public, educational, and illustrative use.
 The advertisements and excerpts, while derived from System1's tool, remain the property of their original owners.
 Usage beyond this study's scope requires explicit permission from those owners.
 By accessing the dataset, you agree to these conditions.

-## Repository Contents

-- Python code for training the Temporal Shift Module (TSM) augmented neural network models detailed in the paper.
-- A dataset consisting of 5-second video excerpts, totaling over 30,000 clips, utilized for training, validation, and testing, annotated for eight distinct emotional categories and their temporal onset.
-- Pre-trained model weights facilitating the reproduction of reported experimental outcomes.

 ### Using the Code